torniketoka/halyk/README.md

  Go to Terminal and type ionic
  We need version 6.19.0

- If ionic is installed and version is older
+ If ionic is installed and version is older, first delete ionic npm uninstall -g ionic

- First delete ionic
- npm uninstall -g ionic
- After install
+ after install
  npm install -g @ionic/cli

  Installed on local machine